ShubhadeepSadhukhan1993/fastSF/paper.md

 ![The velocity difference $\delta \boldsymbol{u}(\boldsymbol{l})$ is computed by taking the difference between two points with the same indices in the pink and the green subdomains.
 For example, $\boldsymbol{u}(\boldsymbol{l}) - \boldsymbol{u}(0,0) = \boldsymbol{u}_B - \boldsymbol{u}_A$, where $B$ and $A$ are the origins of the green and the pink subdomains.
 This feature enables vecotrization of the computation. \label{Schematic}](docs/figs/Schematic.png)

 Since $S_q^u(\boldsymbol{l})$ is important for intermediate scales (inertial range) only, we vary $\boldsymbol{l}$ upto half the domain size, that is, upto ($L_x/2, L_z/2$), to save computational cost.
 The $\boldsymbol{l}$'s are divided among MPI processors along $x$ and $z$ directions.
 Each MPI processor computes the structure functions for the points assigned to it and has access to the entire input data.
-%Thus, we save considerable time that would otherwise be spent on communication between the processors during the calculation of the velocity difference.
 After computing the structure function for a given $\boldsymbol{l}$, each processor communicates the result to the root process, which stores the $S_q^{u_\parallel}(\boldsymbol{l})$ and $S_q^{u_\perp}(\boldsymbol{l})$ arrays.

 It is clear from Fig. \ref{Schematic} that the sizes of the pink or green subdomains are $(L_x-l_x)(L_z-l_z)$, which are function of $\boldsymbol{l}$'s.
 This function decreases with increasing $\boldsymbol{l}$ leading to larger computational costs for small $l$ and less cost of larger $l$.
 Hence, a straightforward division of the domain among the processors along $x$ and $z$ directions will lead to a load imbalance.
 Therefore, we assign both large and small $\boldsymbol{l}$'s to each processor to achieve equal load distribution.
 We illustrate the above idea  using the following example.